jmgilman/std-book/src/getting_started/introduction.md

 The [`std`][std] (short for standard) framework is an opinionated [Nix] [flakes][nix-flake] framework that aims to solve the problem of complexity that often arises in large Nix-based projects.
 It's opinionated because it prescribes a standard, flake-based structure for repositories using Nix.
-As with most frameworks with this characteristic, it eliminates the question of **how** Nix code should be organized, ultimately serving as a boon for productivity.
+It eliminates the question of _how_ Nix code should be organized and ultimately serves as a boon for productivity.

 In this chapter, we will briefly introduce the framework as a whole.
 As a reminder, this book will be starting off with an [example Rust project][prj-src]